mbeniamino/aperi/README.md

-This allows to handle special cases such as launching a program ignoring the aperi argument or passing the argument in a special way that doesn't match the standard behaviour to append it at the end.
+This allows to handle special cases such as launching a program ignoring the aperi argument or passing the argument in a special way that doesn't match the standard behaviour of appending it at the end.

 For example, invoking `aperi foo.jpg` would execute `~/.config/aperi/config/wrappers/jpg foo.jpg`, if `jpg` exists and is